matteo14c/HaploCoV/README.md

 ## #2 Use HaploCoV.pl to apply the full pipeline

 ### HaploCoV.pl

 Once data have been converted in HaploCoV format, the complete workflow can be executed by applying **HaploCoV.pl**.
-HaploCoV.pl is the workhorse of HaploCoV and is the recommended way to execute our software<br>.
-Users can specify a list of geographic regions/areas or countries and intervals of time to be considered in their analyses by providing a configuration file in text format (--locales).
+HaploCoV.pl is the workhorse of HaploCoV and is the recommended way to execute our software.<br> Users can specify a list of geographic regions/areas or countries and intervals of time to be considered in their analyses by providing a configuration file in text format (--locales).
 HaploCoV.pl will process the configuration file and apply the complete workflow to each entity therein included.
 For every distinct country, area or region results will be provided in the form of an individual report (.rep) file.<br>  This .rep file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their "VOCness score" and/or "prevalence", and which are probably worth to be  monitored.
 More details on the interpretation of this report are provided in the section "How to interpret HaploCoV's results/what to do next".
-If required/useful users can also obtain the complete list of the novel candidate variants, and the list of genomic variants that define them in a separate file (--varfile option).<br>
-An additional configuration file to set the parameters/options of each single tool in the pipeline can also be provided.
-This file can be specified with the --param option.
-The default is to use the configuration file \"*parameters*\", included in this Github repository, which should suit most use case.
 Users who need to modify the default settings and apply custom settings are encouraged to read the extended manual, and the section "Advanced analyses/fine tuning of HaploCoV".
+The software does also feature additional "advanced" options that are not covered in the readme for the sake of simplicity.
+We kindly invite users to read the complete manual of HaploCoV as available at [xxx] for a more in depth and thorough explanation of what are software can do.

 ### Options

 HaploCoV.pl accepts the following options
---file: name of the input file (metadata file in HaploCoV format)
+* --file: name of the input file (metadata file in HaploCoV format)
---locales: configuration file with the list of regions and countries to analyse
+* --locales: configuration file with the list of regions and countries to analyse
---param: configuration file with the set of parameters to be applied by HaploCoV in your analysis
+* --param: configuration file with the set of parameters to be applied by HaploCoV in your analysis
---path: path to your HaploCoV installation
+* --path: path to your HaploCoV installation
---varfile: additional file with defining genomic variants
+* --varfile: additional file with defining genomic variants

 ## Execution